 When can you sign up:

 You have a 7 month window to sign up for Medicare when you are turning 65.
 The enrollment period includes the 3 months before your birth month, your birth month and the three months following your birth month.
 If you sign up during the three months leading up to your birth month, your Medicare coverage will begin the first of the month of your birth month.
 For example, if your birthday is July 14, and you submit your enrollment in April, May or June, you will start Medicare July 1.
-If you wait until your birth month or the 3 months following your birth month, there are delays on your Medicare start date. *Make sure you talk to an advisor to understand how your application date can affect your start date.
+If you wait until your birth month or the 3 months following your birth month, your coverage will start the following month after you sign up.
+Make sure you talk to an advisor to understand how your application date can affect your start date.